Collector

-The Stream Collector receives raw Snowplow events sent over HTTP by trackers or webhooks.
-It serializes them to a Thrift record format, and then writes them to a sink.
+The collector receives raw Snowplow events sent over HTTP by trackers or webhooks.
+It serializes them, and then writes them to a sink.
 Currently supported sinks are:

 - Amazon Kinesis